 Life here might be frustrating and discouraging in the beginning, just remember it’s up to you to change your life.
 The staff here or your parents aren’t going to force you to change.
 It’s up to you if you want a new start.

 “Caribbean Mountain Academy truly is a wonderful program that I would recommend to EVERYONE!!
 The year I spent there was the happiest year of my life, where I learned a lot of good life lessons.
 The staff there was very caring and helped me get my life turned around and onto a better path.
-It wasn’t easy, but all of the staff dedicated themselves to bearing with me through the rough times and getting me to a good place, and to become the person I am today.
+It wasn’t easy, but all of the staff dedicated themselves to bearing with me through the rough times and getting me to a good place, and becoming the person I am today.
 I’m very stubborn and hard-headed, so I admire the patience and determination they had with me!
 The country is beautiful, the food is delicious, and the local Dominican people are so friendly and welcoming!
 I didn’t want to leave and I would move back in a heartbeat.
 I built very good relationships with the staff, the students, and the locals – many of whom I am still in contact with.
 I can honestly say that I wouldn’t be who I am today without the time I spent at Caribbean Mountain Academy.
 I am so thankful for the chance I had to spend time in the Dominican Republic!
 I am more than willing to share my experience with anyone who wants to hear it.
 No program is perfect, but CMA comes pretty darn close!
 And trust me, I know what a bad program is like.
 I spent 14 months in one.
 But CMA is honestly the best program out there!
 Thank you to all the staff members who helped me learn how to live a better life.”

 “Truly a life-changing experience.
 The hard work of all the staff to put in real one on one personal thoughts and ideas was fantastic.
 I always knew that there was a side to me that was better than just another “messed up teen.”
 Although the journey was long and filled with many challenges, I am so happy with the young man I am becoming.
 There is not a day that goes by where I do not think of all my former peers and staff [at Caribbean Mountain Academy].
 There is no greater excitement than discovering God and His work in my life.
 There is no greater sense of pride than what I feel now as I look back on my past.
 I went from looking at my past as a kid who got expelled from military school for drug use, to a man who has now graduated high school a year early, is making remarkable accomplishments, and has discovered God, family, and life.
 For this, I have no words.
 Simply said, thank you Crosswinds.”